wronnyhuang/mfseq/README.tex.md

 ### Running the code

-The code is self contained within the $main.py$ file.
-Toy data is included in the $Model.fit$ function.
-Change this to integrate your data.
+The code is self contained within the `main.py` file.

 ### Computation graph visualization
 An interactive tensorboard of the constructed computation graph is in the following link